Why upgrade to carbon dioxide (CO2)

 If you live in a suburban or urban setting near low lying areas that are subject to flooding, and you are mainly bothered by mosquitoes in the evening, the cause of your problem is probably floodwater mosquitoes, and not tiger mosquitoes.

 Floodwater species develop in early spring in woodland snowmelt pools and during the summer in woodland and open field rainwater pools or drainage ditches that hold water for a few weeks to months.

-The addition of CO2 to the BG-Mosquitaire trap
+Adding of CO2 to the BG-Mosquitaire trap

 The BG-Mosquitare with BG-Sweetscent lure is very effective in collecting the tiger mosquito (Aedes albopictus) and the dengue or yellow fever mosquito (Aedes aegypti).
 Carbon dioxide is a scientifically proven attractant that is routinely used by mosquito control professionals to enhance their mosquito surveillance efforts.
-So by adding carbon dioxide (CO2) as a supplemental attractant you can increase the variety of species and total number of mosquitoes that will be collected by the trap.
+So by adding CO2 as a supplemental attractant you can increase the variety of species and total number of mosquitoes that will be collected by the trap.
 In other words: Using CO2 allows you to target certain pest species (floodwater mosquitoes) that would otherwise be under-represented in your trap catch.